mitranim/fpx/docs/html/partials/overview.md

 * Richer higher-order-function utils
 * Fewer data manipulation utils (partially relegated to Emerge, see below)

+Written with ES2015 imports/exports.
+A module bundler such as Rollup or (properly configured) Webpack 4+ should be able to pick only the parts you actually use.

 See sibling libraries:

   * Emerge: <a href="https://github.com/Mitranim/emerge" target="_blank">https://github.com/Mitranim/emerge</a>.
 Efficient patching and merging of plain JS data.